 Linda D. Norman DSN, RN, FAAN

-Valere Potter Menefee Professor in Nursing / Dean of Vanderbilt School of Nursing
+Valere Potter Menefee Professor of Nursing / Dean of Vanderbilt School of Nursing

 Linda Norman is a nationally and internationally recognized leader in nursing and health profession education.
 She was named dean of the Vanderbilt University School of Nursing in July 2013.
 Prior to that, she served in a variety of capacities at the school for more than 22 years, including as Senior Associate Dean of Academics.